AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 click on the line from which on you want to assign this.
 Titan will then patch the number of universes on consecutive lines.

-You can automatically assign Art-Net and sACN universes to the output lines by selecting an Art-Net or sACN node on the left, then click <Keys.SoftKey>Assign All By Line Number</Keys.SoftKey>.
+You can automatically assign Art-Net and sACN universes to the existing output lines by selecting an Art-Net or sACN node on the left, then click <Keys.SoftKey>Assign All By Line Number</Keys.SoftKey>.
 This will assign an Art-Net or sACN universe output with a matching universe number to every vacant line.

+Titan will automatically create a new output line when you patch a fixture to a line that doesn't exist yet.
+You can tell it to assign an Art-Net or sACN universe output to the new line using the **Auto Assign** option in the Art-Net or sACN node settings (see below).

 You can show information about the DMX nodes once they are assigned by clicking the <Keys.ContextKey>Cog</Keys.ContextKey> button.
 For Ethernet/network type nodes, this allows you to set detailed properties such as IP address ranges and net masks.
 The <Keys.ContextKey>Cog</Keys.ContextKey> button on the module in the left side pane sets the properties for all outputs of that type (see next section).